Marion County Florida assistance programs.

 Rent assistance programs

-The Marion County Homeless Council (phone number (352) 454-7760) has received federal government funds and is now taking applications for the government Homelessness Prevention and Rapid Re-housing Program.
-Almost $1 million dollars will be spent to help prevent individuals and families from being evicted and losing their homes.
+The Marion County Homeless Council (phone number call 211) receives federal as well as state government funds and is now taking applications for the government Homelessness Prevention and Rapid Re-housing Program.
+The funds will be spent to help prevent individuals and families from being evicted and losing their homes.
+There are also emergency security deposit assistance programs nationwide.

 The housing assistance program was created to mostly assist renters who are in danger of losing their homes or maybe who have lost their housing because of a change in their employment, or because their landlord has been foreclosed on, or because their income has decreased.
 The federal government stimulus money will also help keep people in their homes by providing money for rent, utility bills, security deposits, and more.
 In addition, the money will also help people get housed by paying hotel/motel bills or moving expenses and the like.